Mig

 | Permalink | 109 comments

 With the tournament a week away from starting, classical world champion Vladimir Kramnik has bailed out of the much-awaited Russian Championship super-final.
 Bearing a note from his mother, Vlady claims stress from his title defense against Leko.
-This is pretty thin gruel considering that fewer than half the games were hard-fought and there were plenty of free days.

 Places to Play Chess

-| Permalink | 50 comments
+| Permalink | 58 comments

 This little article from a college paper on places to play chess seems more about using chess as a metaphor for making out.
-But it seems like a good idea to make a list of places to play casual chess.
+But it seems like a good list of places to play casual chess.
 It could be a list to check before traveling.
 (Because doesn't your girlfriend just love it when you go to a lovely, exotic place on vacation and you get into a street chess game.)

 Measure of Success